-Answer: In my Frank Answer About Being Naked Before God I gave an example of a prayer office based on the traditional liturgical Morning Prayer accompanied by body postures.
+Answer: In my Frank Answer About Being Naked Before God I gave an example of a prayer based on the traditional liturgical Morning Prayer accompanied by body postures.
 Prayer, especially liturgical or ritual prayer, is different than meditation.
 Liturgical prayer is active while meditation is passive; prayer joins words and postures while meditation thrives in stillness and succeeds without words.

 What contributes to a poor body image?
 Here’s where the world comes into play.
 Poor body image occurs when the body is disparaged by oneself or by others.
 The body is disparaged for not measuring up to ideal representations of the body in our culture.
 If the ideal representation is that of a healthy youth, then realities like aging, physical disfigurements, being over weight or too skinny, being too small or or too tall, etc., can inevitably lead to a poor body image and cause body shame.
 And the easiest way to deal with that is to cover the body.

-Of course, clothing is how we cover the body for warmth, for protection, for social modesty, or for festivity (getting dressed up for special occasions).
+Of course, clothing is how we cover the body for warmth, for protection, for social modesty, or even for festivity (getting dressed up for special occasions).
 Clothing is culturally conditioned, although we still have to make stylistic choices that say something about ourselves.
 Our clothing choices express the way we want to present ourselves to others.
 In a sense we invent ourselves by the fashions we embrace.

 Naked in the Presence of God